vsedwick/Portfolio/Thesis_Research (python)/README.md

 - Visualization: Tools for extracting and visualizing data from public single-cell sequencing databases.
 - Statistical Analysis: Custom Python scripts for conducting complex statistical analyses.
 - Histology: Analyzes spot counts from in situ hybridization images

+## Ongoing Development:

+These programs are actively being updated to improve readability and user experience, such as the inclusion of configuration files for better customization.